 The Rosary is not one prayer, but a series of prayers with reflections on events in the Life of Jesus.
 These reflections are called mysteries.
 There are four sets of mysteries: The Joyful Mysteries, the Luminous Mysteries, the Sorrowful Mysteries, and the Glorious Mysteries.
 Traditionally, the Mysteries are said on specific days, but you can pray any (or all) of the mysteries whenever you choose.

 I will first explain how to pray the Rosary, then list the Mysteries.
-If you do not know all of the prayers in the Rosary, you can go to the Catholic Prayers page and find links to all of them or you can scroll down and find them at the end of this post.
+If you do not know all of the prayers in the Rosary, you can go to the Catholic Prayers page and find links to all of them, or you can scroll down and find them at the end of this post.
 If you would like guided reflections for each of the mysteries, you can find them here: Rosary Meditations.
 Or click here to find out more and get your copy: Rosary Meditations.

 How to pray the Rosary.